 Two independent authorities and their respective laws and regulations support the linkage system.
-On the one hand, the Federal Commission for the Protection Against Sanitary Risks (FCPASR) is in charge of the regulatory process for pharmaceutical products and is responsible of granting or rejecting SRs, as provided is the General Law on Health (GLH) and the Health Supplies Regulation (HSR).
-On the other hand, the Mexican Institute of Industrial Property (MIIP) is responsible of granting and publishing patents, under the Federal Law for Industrial Property Protection (FLIPP) and the Industrial Property Law (IPL) Regulations.
+On the one hand, the Federal Commission for the Protection Against Sanitary Risks (FCPASR) is in charge of the regulatory process for pharmaceutical products and is responsible for granting or rejecting SRs, as provided in the General Law on Health (GLH) and the Health Supplies Regulation (HSR).
+On the other hand, the Mexican Institute of Industrial Property (MIIP) is responsible for granting and publishing patents, under the Federal Law for Industrial Property Protection (FLIPP) and the Industrial Property Law (IPL) Regulations.
 It should be noted that the IPL was superseded by the FLIPP on November 5, 2021, but the IPL Regulations continue to apply until the enactment of proper FLIPP Regulations.

-As to the rules, the applicable legal provisions are article 162 FLPIP, article 47-bis IPL Regulations, and article 167-bis HSR.
-Article 162 FLPIP is the cornerstone of the Linkage System: it establishes the publication and scope of the Linkage Gazette, and mandates coordination between FCPASR and MIIP.
+As to the rules, the applicable legal provisions are Article 162 FLPIP, article 47-bis IPL Regulations, and Article 167-bis HSR.
+Article 162 FLPIP is the cornerstone of the Linkage System: it establishes the publication and scope of the Linkage Gazette and mandates coordination between FCPASR and MIIP.
 The IPL Regulations further define in article 47-bis the scope and contents of the Linkage Gazette.
-Article 167-bis HSR establishes the linkage mechanism, which includes the obligation of SR applicants to demonstrate ownership or licensee status of the relevant patents, or to submit an under oath non-infringement declaration.
+Article 167-bis HSR establishes the linkage mechanism, which includes the obligation of SR applicants to demonstrate ownership or licensee status of the relevant patents or to submit an under-oath non-infringement declaration.